 Alexander and his partner Timur formed the Russian tea company Tea Pilgrims, Ltd. to promote organic, local tea to Russia and the world.
-They graciously donated this month's tea, which you will find the purest example of what a "living tea" can be that we have offered you so far.
-"Living tea" is a term we reserve for tea with deep roots; organic, sustainable, and allowed to grow up old and strong; with room between plants and a healthy relationship with the surrounding ecology.
-When your drink a living tea, you know it, as you will this month for sure.
+They graciously donated this month's tea, which you will find to be a pure example of what "living tea" can be-and in a shou puerh nonetheless!
+"Living tea" is a term we reserve for tea that is seed propagated; organic, sustainable, and allowed to grow up old and strong; with room between plants and a healthy relationship with the surrounding ecology, no irrigation and, of course, no agrochemicals.
+When you drink a living tea, you know it, as you will find this month for sure.
 Monoculture inhibits tea in so many ways, as it does most any plant species.
 It is impossible for us to understand or measure the infinite relationships a plant has to its local ecology: the other plant and wildlife that surrounds it.